faroh7979/basic_console_ecommerce/README.md

 # basic_console_ecommerce
 This is a basic console project for buying a product from GUI.

 Should fix the following:
+- two screens on the starting